amsyarasyiq/wintry/README.md

 	  <b>What's the motive of this project?</b>
   </summary>

 Wintry is an attempt to bring back the proof-of-concept version of Pyoncord while staying true to its goal of being something different.
 It takes inspiration from existing projects especially from Vencord but follows its own direction.

-Wintry's goal can be summarized as:
-- **Bunny**, without the Vendetta part
-- **Vencord**, but mobile
-- **Pyoncord v2**

 > So, what exactly is 'different' this time?